 In some cases, sleep problems are related to preventable health conditions, such as obesity.
 Addressing such conditions may help prevent sleep problems.
 For example, experts think that weight loss may help overweight people who have obstructive sleep apnea.

-Other sleep problems can be avoided by practicing good sleep habits, called sleep hygiene.
-Below are some suggestions for better sleep:
+Other times, changing something about your lifestyle may prevent a sleep disorder from developing.
+Some sleep problems can be avoided by practicing good sleep habits, called sleep hygiene.

 Avoid using your bed for anything other than sleep or sex.

-If you have trouble lying awake worrying about things, try making a to-do list before you go to bed.
-This may help you to avoid focusing on those worries overnight.
+If you're lying awake worrying about things, try making a to-do list or journaling.
+This may help you to put those nagging thoughts away overnight.